mosip/commons/kernel/kernel-idgenerator-mispid/README.md

 # Kernel Idgenerator MispID

 ## Overview
-This api provides funtions related to generation of Misp ID.
+This library provides funtions related to generation of Misp ID.

 ## Usage